Pazi made haste to cross the street, but her brother's hold prevented it.

 Pazi peered up at the title overhead.
 She was still learning to read, but she knew what the sign said.
 An image of the smiling mascot made an appearance above those three words, holding up a microphone to its hinged mouth.

 "What's a 'Fazbear'?"
-Pazi asked her cabby, as that was one of the words upon the building.
+Pazi asked her cabby, as that was one of the words she recognized upon the building.

 Bernard slowed to a crawl.
 "You've asked me already," he spewed, speaking in between pants.
 "And I still don't know."